keyboardAnt/hf-bench/README.md

 ## Citation

-If you use our algorithms (or the code in this repo) for your research, please cite our paper (https://arxiv.org/abs/2502.05202):
+If you use our algorithms (or the code in this repo), please cite our paper (https://arxiv.org/abs/2502.05202):
 ```bibtex
 @article{timor2025accelerating,
   title={Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies},